REtokenDAO/projects/2021/HeroX/sr5/hardware/narrative.md

 > tt = "TokenTown" / 0 (for "Season 0) / wg = "working group" / # = what number of working group

 ## Set!
 [R5]
+* We are currently launching a governance NFT (non-fungible token) limited to 32 at 1 Ethereum (~$3,400) each, as social proof that there is a high demand for this type of housing.
+* We were recently asked to submit a white paper regarding this project to be featured at a leading investment conference in December, 2021, and asked to join several exclusive masterminds for thought leadership.
 > *insert items from the summary slide*

 ## Go!
 [R5]